pzhaojohnson/rnacanvas.draw.bases.outlines/README.md

 The ID of a base outline.

-This getter simply forwards the value of the `id` property of the DOM node corresponding to the base outline.
+This getter simply forwards the value of the `id` property of the DOM node corresponding to a base outline.

 ```javascript
 bo.domNode.setAttribute('id', 'id-123456');